slfx276/Subtitle_Inpainting_Cognative_Computing/README.md

 - Finally, we use Free Form Video Inpainting proposed by [Free-form Video Inpainting with 3D Gated Convolution and Temporal PatchGAN.
 Chang et al. ICCV 2019.](https://github.com/amjltc295/Free-Form-Video-Inpainting) , which use 3D convolutional filter to consider temporal information near by the specific frame.

 ## Environment Requirements
-detailrequirements can be check in website links of these packages.
+detail requirements can be check in website links of these packages.
 1. PySceneDetect
     - OpenCV
     - Numpy